Physicslibrary/ARKit-Stereoscope/README.md

 # How it works

-Physicist Rhett Allain gives a great explanation of how ARKit works:
+Physicist Rhett Allain gives a great explanation on how ARKit works:

 https://www.youtube.com/watch?v=Zf5XffYzvJ8